 Mahamvna temple network

 The golden cave temple of Polgahawela is the main branch of Mahamevnawa temple network, which comprised of 40 Buddhist temples.
 A large number of temples belong to Mahamevnawa temple network are located in Sri Lanka while branches are to be found in foreign countries such as India, USA, Canada, Australia, UK, Dubai, South Korea, Germany and Italy.
 About 700 hundred monks are practising the teaching of Buddha at Mahamevnawa temples.
+However, Mahamevna is not included in most Sri Lanka trip packages such as 5 days Sri Lanka cultural trip because it has purely religious importance.

 The entire temple is in gold colour and most statues are coloured with either yellow or gold.
 The temple is beautifully designed and stands away from the hustle and bustle of the city.
 This is a temple includes in most Sri Lanka road trips undertaken by local people, because this is purely a religious attraction.
 Mahmevna temple is not an important historical site in Sri Lanka.